prakharmrsl/easypcceo.github.io/pages/pc-cases/hard-drive-storage.md

 The Pro M also features a tempered glass side panel window, not to mention plenty of room for radiators, graphics cards, CPU coolers, your power supply, etc.

-It is a midtower case with support for E-ATX, ATX, Micro ATX and Mini ITX form factors.
+It is a midtower case with support for E-ATX, [ATX](https://en.wikipedia.org/wiki/ATX){: target="_blank"}, Micro ATX and Mini ITX form factors.

 One thing I don't like about this case is how flimsy the side panels are.